pitzcarraldo/reduxible-example/README.md

-# REDUXIBLE EXAMPLE
+# REDUXIBLE SINGLE PAGE APP EXAMPLE

-This is the example of the Reduxible.
+This is the single page app example that built by the Reduxible.
 It contains counter and todo list sample that built with Reduxible.
 (React, Redux, and other things that related with them.)
 Many codes in this example are based on [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example).

 ## You can check on this example